PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 and you will get "hello 12".

 Notice that we put a space at the end of "hello ".
-If we didn't the word hello and the number 12 will be mashed together like this "hello12".
+If we didn't put a space the word *hello* and the number *12* will be mashed together like this "hello12".

 # Functions
 What about functions?
 How can we make one ourselves?
 Type in the following.